michelmourasilva/dev-datascience-enviroment-airflow-spark/README.md

 > pip install ipython ipykernel

-> ipython kernel install --name "python3"
+> ipython kernel install --user --name "python3"

+:warning: But for this simulation in Docker, this configuration will be executed via Airflow's Dag (configuration_dag.py).

 ## Install Papermill